MsDora, Certified Christian Counselor, helps grieving persons by sharing practical suggestions and by her personal expressions of grief.

 On the day that she passed, I visited her in the hospital.
 To my untrained eye, there was no evidence that death was near.
 She was alert and talked clearly enough.
 Visiting hours expired, and I left with a promise to return.
 Delores said okay, but shortly after, she said her final goodbyes to her children and passed on.
 We will miss her, but the memories of our early childhood and of her later years will remain a treasure.

-May her beautiful, loving, hardworking, enduring soul finally rest in peace!
+May her beautiful, loving, hardworking, persevering soul finally rest in peace!

 © 2018 Dora Weithers